chfrank-cgn/chfrank-cgn.github.io/gcp-nfs-helm2.md

 In this article, we're looking at setting up the NFS Client Provisioner on a Kubernetes cluster using Helm v2.

+Helm v2 is now [deprecated](https://helm.sh/blog/helm-v2-deprecation-timeline/), and this article is only here for historical reasons.

 Although Kubernetes mainly targets cloud-native stateless applications, there might be a need for persistent storage for particular applications.
-If you're looking for shared volumes, in Kubernetes parlance with "RWX" or "ReadWriteMany" access, NFS is a very good choice - the protocol is robust, and there are many rock-solid implementations around.
+Suppose you're looking for shared volumes, in Kubernetes parlance with "RWX" or "ReadWriteMany" access.
+In that case, NFS is an excellent choice - the protocol is robust, and there are many rock-solid implementations around.
 Furthermore, there are well established provider-side backup and recovery solutions available; some cloud-native storage providers only allow for application-side backup and recovery, which does not have me fully convinced.

-Down below, we'll look at all the individual steps - this Terraform plan has been successfully executed multiple times, and you can find the complete source code on [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/gcp-nfs-helm2).
+Down below, we'll look at all the individual steps - this Terraform plan has been applied successfully multiple times, and you can find the complete source code on my [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/gcp-nfs-helm2); you can find a version for Helm v3 for your reference [here](https://github.com/chfrank-cgn/Rancher/tree/master/gcp-nfs-helm3)

 ## Provider

-To set up a the NFS Storage Class with Helm, we need to create two providers, a [Kubernetes provider](https://www.terraform.io/docs/providers/kubernetes/index.html) to create the service account:
+To set up an NFS Storage Class with Helm, we need to define two providers, a [Kubernetes provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs) to create the service account:

 ```
 provider "kubernetes" {